sktedro/vehicle_detection_for_embedded_platforms/README.md

 How the models performed on the test set: https://youtube.com/playlist?list=PLt6xFMYrdS_r923yO-dadzoD1YIBi0zNL

-Paper can be found in root as `paper.pdf`.
-URL at the publishers website will be out soon TODO
+Paper can be found in root as `paper.pdf` or at the publisher's website: https://www.vut.cz/www_base/zav_prace_soubor_verejne.php?file_id=252433.

+Training checkpoints - .pth files (some of them) can be found here: https://drive.google.com/drive/folders/12dLInS5LaBuHbThuOophZli-DyCh7t9h?usp=sharing

 # Project Structure